GiangHLe/GiangHLe/README.md

 * Currently, I'm diving into NLP to gain a better understanding and to participate in some competitions on Kaggle.
 Additionally, I believe that multi-modal learning is the future of machine learning, although it might not be prevalent in this era.
 I think models that focus on specific tasks are currently more valuable in the market.

+**Note**: Since I noticed a lack of standard packages for GANs evaluation metrics such as IS, FID, Precision, and Recall, I implemented one myself.
+You can check the details at [this pip link](https://pypi.org/project/gans-eval/).
+Feel free to use it or raise any issues if you find any mistakes in my implementation.

 ### Achievements

 I love joining competitions and reading solutions to learn how to handle machine learning models with real-world data.
 Since I don't have enough resources to deal with big data, platforms like [DACON](https://dacon.io/) are more suitable for me at this time.
 Here are some of my achievements: